Santa Barbara, Pangasinan: Infrastructure

 Unlike paved roads, electricity has reached all of the town's 29 barangays with about 80 percent of all households served.
 Power rates are much lower than in Metro Manila for both households, commercial and industrial users.

-Two of the biggest landline telephone companies, PLDT and Digitel, plus one wireless company, Smart, serve the communication needs of the town although the unit to users ratio as of 2007 was still low at one phone for every 93 residents.

 The local government-run Rural Health Unit and its 10 satellite barangay health centers, plus seven private medical clinics and one dental clinic serve the basic health needs of Santa Barbara residents.

 Government

+Local government

-Santa Barbara, belonging to the third congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Santa Barbara is part of the third congressional district of the province of Pangasinan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Education

-Santa Barbara has an extensive public elementary and high school system.
+The Municipality of Santa Barbara has an extensive public elementary and high school system.
 It has a total of 26 elementary schools supervised by two school districts plus 7 public high schools.
 These are staffed by 418 teachers and other school personnel with a student body of over 15,000 children in any given year.
 Their healthy teacher to pupil ratio averaging one to 34 in the elementary grades and one is to 41 in high school and there are minimal drop-out rates of two percent in the elementary grades and less than four in every 100 students that enter high school.
 This was the state of things in Santa Barbara when the local leadership changed in mid-2007.

+There are two schools district Offices which govern all educational institutions within the municipality.
+These offices oversees the management and operations of all private and public, from primary to secondary schools.
+These are Sta.
+Barbara I Schools District Office, and Sta.
+Barbara II Schools District Office.